alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/B01_THEORY/B01_02_Binary_system.md

 Reading the remainders from bottom to top, the binary representation of our number is `1101`.
 ***
 ### Converting from Binary (Base 2) to Decimal (Base 10)
+#### Steps:
+    1. Write down the binary number, aligning each digit on its positional value.
+    2. Multiply each binary digit (0 or 1) by its positional value.
+    3. Add up all the resulting values to get the decimal equivalent.

 - **10100110** to decimal: